Configure Artifactory for PTC

 The repo_key must reference a remote repository.
 Virtual repositories are not supported.

-Supported type values for GA are npm, pypi, docker, huggingfaceml, gems (RubyGems), and cargo (Rust).
+Supported type values are npm, pypi, docker, huggingfaceml, gems (RubyGems), and cargo (Rust).
 Repeat the call for every ecosystem you roll out.

 To register npm with Package Reroute: